Trying Times: Conservation Easements and Federal Tax Law 2021

 Stephen J. Small, Esq., Law Office of Stephen J. Small, Esq., P.C., Newton, Massachusetts

-Mark Weston, Appraiser, AQB Certified USPAP Instructor, and Director, Division of Conservation, Colorado Dept. of Regulatory Agencies
+Mark Weston, Consulting appraiser, former AQB Certified USPAP Instructor, and former Director, Colorado Division of Conservation

 Nancy A. McLaughlin, Robert W. Swenson Professor of Law, University of Utah S.J.
 Quinney College of Law